 Weeds

-Schedule an Appointment
+How to Request an Appointment

-What Is an Exercise Challenge?
+What is an Exercise Challenge?

 An exercise challenge is classified as a type of bronchoprovocation.
 This is a way to challenge your lung function during exercise.
-People with normal lung function at rest but who develop airway constriction during or after exercise may have exercise-induced asthma.
+People with normal lung function at rest who develop airway constriction during or after exercise may have exercise-induced asthma.

 How Does an Exercise Challenge Work?

-Spirometry studies are done to get baseline lung function.
-You then exercise on a treadmill with increasing intensity.
-Repeat spirometry measurements are done to catch any changes in your lung function.
-They will be repeated when you stop exercising as well.
 A nurse will be with you the whole time to monitor your tolerance to the test and start any treatment if you develop problems.

 When Do I Need an Exercise Challenge?